appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 - **Centralized Release Management**: Monitor, manage, and audit releases from a single platform, making the release process more efficient and organized.
 - **Automate Releases**: Automate the submission of apps to multiple stores, reducing the manual workload and minimizing the risk of errors.
 - **Flexibility in Publishing**: Appcircle provides the flexibility to publish your applications to various platforms, including app stores and internal app distribution systems.
 This ensures that your app reaches the right audience through the most suitable channels.
-- **Isolation**: Eliminate the need for direct interaction with individual app stores like the App Store, Google Play, and Huawei AppGallery.
+- **Isolation from Complex Interactions**: Eliminate the need for direct interaction with individual app stores like the App Store, Google Play, and Huawei AppGallery.
 Appcircle acts as a central hub, isolating you from the complexities and variances of each store’s submission processes.

 By using the Publish module, you can ensure a smooth, reliable, and scalable release process for your mobile applications, enhancing the overall efficiency and effectiveness of your app release strategy.